rokstrnisa/RoboGPT/README.md

 ## Requirements

 -   Python 3.10 or later.
 -   OpenAI API key with access to [gpt-4 model](https://platform.openai.com/docs/models/gpt-4).
-At the time of writing, you need to join a waitlist and OpenAI will give you access when capacity is available.
+    At the time of writing, you need to join a waitlist, and OpenAI will give you access when capacity is available.
 -   ElevenLabs key (optional for speech).

 ## Setup